 IN THE PARISH CHURCH AT GRAND PRÉ, 1755 From a colour drawing by C. W. Jefferys

 THE ACADIAN EXILES

 A Chronicle of the Land of Evangeline

+BY

 ARTHUR G. DOUGHTY

 TORONTO

 GLASGOW, BROOK & COMPANY

-1916

-CONTROL OF STATE OF S
+1920

 Copyright in all Countries subscribing to the Berne Convention

-F 5271 D73 Cop.
-4 TO
+PRESS OF THE HUNTER-ROSE Co., LIMITED, TORONTO

+THE UNIVERSITY DE ALBERTA

 LADY BORDEN

 WHOSE RECOLLECTIONS OF

 THE LAND OF EVANGELINE

 WILL ALWAYS BE

 VERY DEAR

 CONTENTS

-Page
+Fage

-I. THE FOUNDERS OF ACADIA 1
+I. THE FOUNDERS OF ACADIA • • • 1

-→II.
-THE BRITISH IN ACADIA .
-17
+II.
+THE BRITISH IN ACADIA . ۰ 17

-III.
-THE OATH OF ALLEGIANCE 28
+II.
+THE OATH OF ALLEGIANCE -0 • 28

-IV.
-IN TIMES OF WAR / • 47
+v.
+IN TIMES OF WAR • 47

-V. CORNWALLIS AND THE ACADIA NS 59
+v.
+CORNWALLIS AND THE ACADIA ANS 59

-VI.
-THE 'ANCIENT BOUNDARIES' 71
+7I.
+THE 'ANCIENT BOUNDARIES' • 71

-VII.
-A LULL IN THE CONFLICT 83
+II.
+A LULL IN THE CONFLICT • 83

-VIII.
+II.
 THE LAWRENCE RÉGIME .
 88

-TX.
+x.
 THE EXPULSION • 114

-THE EXILES 138
+X. THE EXILES • 138

 BIBLIOGRAPHICAL NOTE .
 162

 INDEX 173

-CONTENTS

-THE THE PROPERTY OF ACTION ACTION OF THE PARTY OF ALL THE PARTY OF ALL THE PARTY OF ALL THE ACTION OF ALL THE ACTION OF ACTION ACTION OF THE ACTION ACTION OF THE ACTION OF ACTION ACTION OF THE ACTION OF ACTION OF ACTION OF THE ACTION OF ACTION ACTIO

 ILLUSTRATIONS

-IN THE PARISH CHURCH AT GRAND PRE, Frontispiece
+THE PARISH CHURCH AT GRAND PRÉ,

+1755 .
+Frontis piece

 From a colour drawing by C. W. Jefferys.

-THE ACADIAN PENINSULA Facing page 1
+Н H. ACADI ΑN PEI JINS A.III.A Facing po nae T

+Tap by Ba 00 2211 • • • I woong po age 1

-THE BOUNDARIES OF ACADIA, OFFICIAL
+HE BOUNDARIES OF ACADIA, OFFICIAL

-MAP ,, 82
+MAP • 29 82

-amoutanteurat

-NAME OF STREET OF STREET AND PARK.

-arritist and Share resident young

-ALLEGER PROPERTY AND PROPERTY A

-PERSONAL DESIGNATION OF PRINCIPLE OF STREET

-production was the parameter.
+Reproduced by Bartholomew.

 CHAPTER I

 THE FOUNDERS OF ACADIA

-The name Acadia, which we now associate with a great tragedy of history and song was first used by the French to distinguish the eastern or maritime part of New France from the western part, which began with the St Lawrence valley and was called Canada.
-Just where Acadia ended and Canada began the French never clearly defined-in course of time, as will be seen, this question became a cause of war with the English-but we shall not be much at fault if we take a line from the mouth of the river Penobscot, due north to the St Lawrence, to mark the western frontier
+THE name Acadia, which we now associate with a great tragedy of history and song, was first used by the French to distinguish the eastern or maritime part of New France from the western part, which began with the 5t Lawrence valley and was called Canada.
+Just where Acadia ended and Canada began the French never clearly defined-in course of time, as will be seen, this question became a cause of war with the English-but we shall not be much at fault if we take a line from the nouth of the river Penobscot, due north to the St Lawrence, to mark the western frontier

 A.E.